The Best Headphones for Highly Sensitive & Neurodivergent People

 - Try before you buy.
 Bring your audio device (phone, iPod, iPad) to the store and try several headphones using your own music.
 Brands will often have testing stations that play their own sound.
 However, you’ll get a much better idea of how the headphones sound if you use music you listen to often.

 - They aren’t a magic pill.
 Noise-cancelling headphones are a real lifesaver in a lot of situations.
-However, even the best headphones aren’t a substitute for consistent self-care; having good boundaries; and learning to become a calmer person.
+However, even the best headphones aren’t a substitute for restful self-care; having good boundaries; and learning to become a calmer person.